capi-workgroup/problems/capi_problems.rst

 more specific type
 [`Issue 31 <https://github.com/capi-workgroup/problems/issues/31>`__].

-There are functions in the API that take concrete types, such ``PyDict_GetItemString`` which performs a dictionary lookup for a key specified as a c string rather than ``PyObject*``.
+There are functions in the API that take concrete types, such as ``PyDict_GetItemString`` which performs a dictionary lookup for a key specified as a c string rather than ``PyObject*``.
 At the same time, for ``PyDict_ContainsString`` it is not considered appropriate to